UsatiyNyan/serious-execution-library/README.md

   - `result` - starts asynchrony from *just* a value, the simplest entrance into `signal` monad
   - `contract` - classic pair of `future ~ eager signal` and `promise ~ slot`, is one-shot
   - `pipe` - SPSC pseudo-blocking channel, restrictive, but fast for 1-to-1 communication
-  - `channel` - MPMC non-blocking channel, similar to Golang's `chan` but is lock-free
+  - `channel` - MPMC non-blocking channel, similar to Golang's `chan`
 - `sched` - interactions with `executor`
   - `start_on`, `continue_on` - scheduling signals
   - `inline` - immediate executor